devhliu/dcmCheck/docs/latest/our-process.md

 > :pencil: Less obviously, patterns in the issues being reported can highlight
 > areas that need improvement.
 For example, users often have difficulty
-> navigating CORS issues when deploying the DCMCloud Viewer -- how do we best
+> navigating CORS issues when deploying the OHIF Viewer -- how do we best reduce
-> reduce our ticket volume for this issue?
+> our ticket volume for this issue?

 ### Backlogged Issues